 Roscan is a publicly-listed exploration company involved in the business of acquiring, exploring and developing gold properties in West Africa.
 The Company has assembled a significant land position through five option agreements to acquire 100%-owned permits in the prolific gold prospective Birimian rocks of western Mali for its Kandiole Project.
-To better reflect its exploration focus, the Company changed its name to Roscan Gold Corporation from Roscan Minerals Corporation on September 19, 2018.
 RosCan is listed as a Tier 2 mining issuer on the TSX Venture Exchange ("TSX-V") and its common shares trade under the symbol ROS.
-The Company's common shares also trade on the Frankfurt Stock Exchange under the symbol 2OJ.
+The Company's common shares also trade on the Frankfurt Stock Exchange under the symbol 2OI.